 Job security councils

-This measure is available to employees who have been employed for a minimum period (normally over one year) on a permanent contract, and are facing dismissal.
+This measure is available to employees having been employed for a minimum period (normally over one year) on a permanent contract and facing dismissal.

 Employees facing redundancy may also receive financial compensation, in addition to general unemployment benefits; this may exceed the so-called A-kassataket - the maximum amount of unemployment benefits to which a person is entitled.
 This can occur if an employee finds a new job that involves a lower salary than their previous position.